 For many, making a gift through your will is the easiest and most common method to make a substantial gift that will support our mission for years to come.

 A charitable bequest in your Will may be in the form of cash, securities, real estate, or other property.
-You can make a bequest to WFIU through your Will or trust by donating your entire estate, a portion of your estate, a fixed dollar amount, or a percentage of your assets.
+You can make a bequest to WFIU or WTIU through your Will or trust by donating your entire estate, a portion of your estate, a fixed dollar amount, or a percentage of your assets.
 View sample bequest language for a will.

 The benefits of making a bequest gift include:

 - Flexibility: Because you are not actually making a gift until after your lifetime, you can change your mind at any time.